 Startup Data Infrastructure

-Data infrastructure at big companies gives immense power to individual analysts.
+Data infrastructure at big companies gives individual analysts tremendous leverage and flexibility.
 At Dropbox (and other series B+ startups), every analyst has:

-- Linkable queries and durable results for sharing analysis
+- Linkable queries and durable results for sharing analyses

 - Scheduled rollups to build shared abstractions and improve query performance

 None of that exists at most startups.
-Early founders can get pretty far with Google Analytics + Google Sheets for marketing data and
+Early founders can get pretty far with Google Analytics + Google Sheets for business data and

 psql for product data.
-However, once they find traction and want to be able to JOIN that data together for more sophisticated reports, they’re suddenly awash in content marketing promising commercial solutions that will “scale to millions of users” but cost considerable money and time to setup.
+Once they find traction and want to be able to JOIN that data together for more sophisticated reports, they’re suddenly awash with products promising commercial solutions that will “scale to millions of users” but cost either considerable time or money.

 When I joined Sentry, I found myself with the same problem.
-Google Analytics gave me some nice graphs, but for “real” data, I would
+Google Analytics gave me some nice graphs, but for “real” analysis, I would

 ssh into production,

 scp the csv over to my laptop, upload to Sheets for visualizations, and email charts to the team.